MAKERS OF MENTORING MOMENTUM!

 Mark Weatherspoon is Professor of Electrical & Computer Engineering and Associate Dean for Faculty Affairs & Academic Innovation.
 He has been named a fellow in the inaugural cohort of the IAspire Leadership Academy.
 The academy is a leadership program aimed at helping STEM faculty from underrepresented backgrounds ascend to leadership roles at colleges and universities.
 The program, which is part of the Aspire Alliance’s Institutional Change Initiative (IChange), helps address the national need to broaden diversity and increase inclusion in STEM fields and higher education leadership.

 Mark's research interests include:

 - Modeling of energy storage devices using electrochemical impedance spectroscopy

 - Synthesis and optimization of antenna response parameters

 - Noise and noise temperature measurement and modeling

 - Uncertainty analysis using Monte Carlo simulations

 - Modeling of microwave active devices using artificial neural networks

 These individuals have completed the entire curriculum within the FSU Research Mentor Academy.
 They have also received additional training on mentor training facilitation or conduct research or hold interest specific to the area of research mentoring.

-Associate Director of the Center for Undergraduate Research and Academic Engagement
+Senior Associate Director of the Center for Undergraduate Research and Academic Engagement

 Alicia Batailles is an Associate Director of Florida State University’s Center for Undergraduate Research and Academic Engagement.
 She earned a BS in Biological Science from Florida State University and an MS in Marine and Atmospheric Sciences from Stony Brook University.
 Her research has taken her around the country investigating marine disease in Apalachicola Bay and the Atlantic Ocean as well as Reef Fish Ecology off the coast of Florida.
 Alicia is passionate about helping other students experience the excitement of participating in undergraduate research.